scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 the rate-stick experiment are shown in Figure :ref:`fig-info-stick`.
 Only the CJ point on the EOS influences the forecast data, :math:`\mu(c)`.
-Thus only one degree of freedom in the model influences the likelihood and Fisher Information matrix, :math:`\Fisher`, should have a rank of one.
-Figure :ref:`fig-info-stick` illustrates characteristics of the optimization procedure and :math:`\Fisher(\hat c)`.
-The largest eigenvalue :math:`\Fisher(\hat c)` is :math:`10^{4}` larger than the next largest.
-We expected the rank to be one to within numerical precision.
+Thus only one degree of freedom in the model should influence the likelihood and the Fisher Information matrix, :math:`\Fisher`, should have a rank of one.
+In Figure :ref:`fig-info-stick`, the largest eigenvalue is :math:`10^15` larger than the next largest eigenvalue, showing that the solution is dominated by a single eigenvector and that :math:`\Fisher` effectively had a rank of one.
+The eigenvector corresponding to this eigenvalue is most influential about the specific volume corresponding to the CJ state.

 .. figure:: scipy2016_figure2.pdf
    :align: center